tyler-reitz/fullstack.challenge/README.md

 ### Level 3: Group agenda events by department

-A further enhancement would be to show all calendar events in one page, grouping them by department.
+Another enhancement would be to show all calendar events in one page, grouping them by `department`.
 Here is a quick mock-up of what the feature could look like:

 <img src="https://user-images.githubusercontent.com/45558407/61964225-5f967b80-af9b-11e9-9e39-b201a5644bf9.png" width="300" />